codiren/hoi4-map-generator-fast-mapper/README.md

 **Post-Execution:**

 - If successful, a folder named `src` should appear.
 This folder is your mod folder.
-If the mod is not showing up in the launcher then in the launcher go:
+If the mod is not showing up in the launcher then change hoi4ModsLocation or follow these steps in the launcher:
 1. All installed mods > upload mod > create a mod
 2. After creation select the mod you have created in the list > "..." > show in folder
 3. Then copy all files from `src` folder and paste them in the folder that the launcher has showed you